uv (recommended)

 pass

-def create_post(info, input: CreatePostInput) -> Post:
+def create_post(input: CreatePostInput) -> Post:

 """Create a new blog post."""